Lists in Word

 Screen readers announce that a list is present, how many items are in the list, and each item’s position in the list.

 The short answer: Sort of!
 You will still need to check the formatting because it can be lost or not be accessible.
-Always check that the pasted content is a true list and always run the Accessibility Checker in Word.
+Always make sure that the pasted content is a true list and always run the Accessibility Checker in Word.

 Yes, if the list was created using Word’s built-in List tools.
 Manual indentation (using the Tab key or Space bar) is not accessible.